-How to Safely Return to the Gym in 2021?
+How to Safely Return to the Gym?

 With the new year’s commencing, what better time to get your health and fitness back on track than now?
 That, however, will require you to come up with several fitness goals.
 We bet one of the ways you plan to do that is to hit the gym.
 One issue, though, how do you safely return to the gym in the middle of a pandemic?
 We all thought it would have eased down by now, but the infection numbers are unrelenting.

 For that reason, you need to consider several ways you can safely return to the gym because, well, life must go on.
 You can’t put your fitness goals entirely on hold on account of a pandemic.